 - Submit official transcripts from all institutions attended.

 - Hold a bachelor's degree from an accredited college or university, as defined by the American Association of Collegiate Registrars and Admissions Officers, or an advanced degree from an accredited college or university.
-(Copies of accreditation booklets may be reviewd in the Admissions Office.
+(Copies of accreditation booklets may be reviewed in the Admissions Office.
 Students who received a baccalaureate degree from a nonaccredited institution may consult the director of the division that supervises their desired program regarding the policy on special admission of graduate students with baccalaureate degrees from nonaccredited institutions.)

 - Have completed sufficient prerequisite coursework to pursue graduate work in the proposed academic area.